 The protrusion of an internal organ through a weak spot in the muscles or tissues is called a hernia.
-Read about its types, risk factors, and treatment.
+Read about its types, causes, symptoms, risk factors, and treatment.

 A hernia is the protrusion of an internal organ through a weakened area in the muscles or tissues.
+Most hernias are seen in the abdomen, but they can be seen in the groin and upper thigh regions also.
 They do not pose an immediate threat to life but require surgery as they do not go away on their own.
 Surgery can also help prevent future complications.

 Based on the exact site in the abdomen where the weakness is present, there are different types:

 Hiatal Hernia - When a portion of the stomach pushes through the opening in the diaphragm (hiatus) into the chest, it is called hiatal hernia.
 This is seen more commonly in people over 50.
 It causes symptoms of GERD.
 Acid reflux is the most common symptom of an hiatal hernia.
 Hiatal hernia is further classified into:

 Sliding hiatal hernia - It is the most common type where the stomach and esophagus slide in and out of the hiatus.